MillieText/BookStack/readme.md

 docker-compose run app php vendor/bin/phpunit
 ```

-## 🌎 Translations
+## 🌎 Translations (from BookStack)

 Translations for text within BookStack is managed through the [BookStack project on Crowdin](https://crowdin.com/project/bookstack).
 Some strings have colon-prefixed variables in such as `:userName`.
 Leave these values as they are as they will be replaced at run-time.
 Crowdin is the preferred way to provide translations, otherwise the raw translations files can be found within the `resources/lang` path.

-If you'd like a new language to be added to Crowdin, for you to be able to provide translations for, please [open a new issue here](https://github.com/BookStackApp/BookStack/issues/new?template=language_request.md).

 Please note, translations in BookStack are provided to the "Crowdin Global Translation Memory" which helps BookStack and other projects with finding translations.
 If you are not happy with contributing to this then providing translations to BookStack, even manually via GitHub, is not advised.

+Abide by this as MillieText will be integrating this feature as BookStack works on it.

 ## 🎁 Contributing, Issues & Pull Requests

 Feel free to create issues to request new features or to report bugs & problems.
 Just please follow the template given when creating the issue.

-Pull requests are welcome.
-Unless a small tweak or language update, It may be best to open the pull request early or create an issue for your intended change to discuss how it will fit in to the project and plan out the merge.
-Just because a feature request exists, or is tagged, does not mean that feature would be accepted into the core project.

 Pull requests should be created from the `master` branch since they will be merged back into `master` once done.
 Please do not build from or request a merge into the `release` branch as this is only for publishing releases.
 If you are looking to alter CSS or JavaScript content please edit the source files found in `resources/`.
 Any CSS or JS files within `public` are built from these source files and therefore should not be edited directly.

-The project's code of conduct [can be found here](https://github.com/BookStackApp/BookStack/blob/master/.github/CODE_OF_CONDUCT.md).
+The project's code of conduct [can be found here](https://github.com/MillieText/webapp/blob/master/.github/CODE_OF_CONDUCT.md).

-## 🔒 Security
+## 🔒 Security (from BookStack)

 Security information for administering a BookStack instance can be found on the [documentation site here](https://www.bookstackapp.com/docs/admin/security/).